 - 903.6.
 At the start of the game, each player puts his or her commander from his or her deck face up into the command zone.
 Then each player shuffles the remaining 99 cards of his or her deck so that the cards are in a random order.
 Those cards become the player's library. - 903.7.
 Once the starting player has been determined, each player sets his or her life total to 40 and draws a hand of seven cards. - 903.8.
 The Commander variant uses an alternate mulligan rule.
 Each time a player takes a mulligan, rather than shuffling his or her entire hand of cards into his or her library, that player exiles any number of cards from his or her hand face down.
 Then the player draws a number of cards equal to one less than the number of cards he or she exiled this way.
 That player may look at all cards exiled this way while taking mulligans.
 Once a player keeps an opening hand, that player shuffles all cards he or she exiled this way into his or her library. - 903.9.
 If mana would be added to a player's mana pool of a color that isn't in the color identity of that player's commander, that amount of colorless mana is added to that player's mana pool instead. - 903.10.
 A player may cast a commander he or she owns from the command zone.
 A commander cast from the command zone costs an additional {2} for each previous time the player casting it has cast it from the command zone that game. - 903.11.
-If a commander would be put into its owner's graveyard from anywhere, that player may put it into the command zone instead. - 903.12.
-If a commander would be put into the exile zone from anywhere, its owner may put it into the command zone instead.
+If a commander would be exiled from anywhere or put into its owner's hand, graveyard, or library from anywhere, its owner may put it into the command zone instead.
+This replacement effect may apply more than once to the same event.
+This is an exception to rule 614.5.

-- 903.13.
+- 903.12.
 If a card is put into the exile zone face down from anywhere, and a player is allowed to look at that card in exile, the player must immediately do so.
-If it's a commander owned by another player, the player that looked at it turns it face up and puts it into the command zone. - 903.14.
+If it's a commander owned by another player, the player that looked at it turns it face up and puts it into the command zone. - 903.13.
 The Commander variant includes the following specification for winning and losing the game.
 All other rules for ending the game also apply.
-(See rule 104.) - 903.14a A player that's been dealt 21 or more combat damage by the same commander over the course of the game loses the game.
+(See rule 104.) - 903.13a A player that's been dealt 21 or more combat damage by the same commander over the course of the game loses the game.
 (This is a state-based action.
 See rule 704.)